#TBT Three Interesting Quartz Watches Casio, Zeno, And Audi

 Don’t panic, AUDI didn’t enter the watch market.
 I just give you the tip to go online and look for cheap quartz watches with a logo of a car you like, or even better, the car you drive.
 From time to time I type Honda, Ford, or Porsche into the search bar and the results are quite interesting.

-I bought this Audi watch new in 2004.
-It reminds me of my early career.
+I own this Audi watch since 2004 and it reminds me of my early career.
 I was a magazine car tester back then and I got it as a present from Audi when they introduced the A6 to the market.
 I liked it and I wore it a lot.
 Clean lines, a clinical white dial, and a “seamless“ watch case without lugs.
 It is all very German.
 Also, it is perfectly in line with the car brand it came to represent.
 The strap has holes and is affixed to the case by the same screws as those holding the transparent case back.